Let me guess…

 Pretty sweet, huh?

-As you can see, despite the affordable rates we’re offering, the quality of our photo editing images are top-notch.
+As you can see, despite the affordable rates we’re offering, the best quality of our image editing service are top-notch.

 We’re also proud (and very much humbled) to say that our clients love the quality of our work.